Shaders

 Shader programs are at the core of graphics rendering.
 They are programs written in a C-like language called GLSL (GL Shading Language) that the graphics hardware run to perform operations on either the underlying 3D data (the vertices) or the pixels that end up on the screen (the “fragments”).
 Shaders are used for drawing sprites, lighting 3D models, creating full screen post effects and much, much more.

-This manual describes how Defold’s rendering pipeline interfaces with vertex and fragment shaders.
+This manual describes how Defold’s rendering pipeline interfaces with GPU shaders.
 In order to create shaders for your content, you also need to understand the concept of materials, as well as how the render pipeline works.

 Specifications of OpenGL ES 2.0 (OpenGL for Embedded Systems) and OpenGL ES Shading Language can be found at https://www.khronos.org/registry/gles/